noudess/docs-main/PEQ-Setup-using-XAMPP.md

 * **Get the maps.** Your server will use the map files from EQ for in-game calculations.
 Currently, maps are stored at [Google Code] (http://code.google.com/p/eqemumaps).
 Using TortoiseSVN, checkout the maps into your \eqemu\Maps folder.

 * **Get the database editor.** PEQ uses [Google Code] (http://code.google.com/p/peqphpeditor/) to store the PEQ Database Editor.
-Using TortoiseSVN, checkout the editor into your \xampp\htdocs\peqedit folder (or whatever you wish to call it).
+Using TortoiseSVN, checkout the editor into your \xampp\htdocs\ folder as peqedit or whatever you wish to call it.
+Open the readme file for instructions setting the configuration for your editor.

 * **Move the .conf files.** In your source, you need to copy/move the .conf files to your eqemu root folder.
 They are located at \source\Server\utils\patches.
 These files contain specific OPCODES your server needs to communicate with the clients.